What are good supermarket price comparison sites?

 ❓How to compare supermarket prices following MySupermarket closure?

 ❓ Why did mySupermarket shut down?

-I loved using mySupermarket to compare my weekly supermarket shopping prices and to know if some supermarket deals were ‘true’.
+I loved using that site to compare my weekly grocery shopping prices and to know if some supermarkets’ deals were ‘true’.
 Sadly the site got closed down on 1st of March 2020 after 14 years of operating!
-Apparently they wanted to focus their activity on other business ideas.
-I reckon they had a huge audience but believe most of the visitors did not follow to the supermarket from their comparison tool hence the model was not sustainable to maintain.
+Apparently, they wanted to focus their activity on other business ideas.
+I reckon they had a huge audience but believe most of the visitors did not follow the shops from their comparison tool hence the model was not sustainable to maintain.

 ❓ Why was MySupermarket so unique?

 Mysupermarket was saving us up to 30% on food shopping.

 ❓ Is there My supermarket alternative?

 Yes, Trolley.co.uk is a free online price comparison website established in 2021.

 Aside from that site, there are a few other sites and apps focusing on low price shopping comparisons.